 This method can also provide initial ballpark estimates in the exploratory stages of research.
 For example, a company might want some quick feedback about new logo candidates and obtain a quick sample for that purpose.
 At the very least, it expands the feedback beyond those directly involved in the process.

-In other cases, convenience sampling might be the only viable approach.
+In other cases, this approach might be the only viable approach.
 Researchers might not have the resources to conduct representative sampling methods, such as simple random, systematic, stratified, or cluster sampling.
 These methods entail more time and resources and often require a complete list of population members.
 Consequently, student projects often use convenience samples for this reason.
 In these cases, the preliminary results can serve as a call for more rigorous studies in the area.